Reasons to Protect Your SaaS Data

 • Can Be Deployed and Run Anywhere

-Support for the cloud (AWS) and on-premise database backup (Oracle, SQL Server, MySQL, Snowflake, etc), allows you to run data replication in batches or in real-time increments.
+Support for the cloud (AWS) and on-premise database backup (Oracle, SQL Server, MySQL, Snowflake, etc), allows you to use data replication software in batches or in real-time increments.

 • Allows for Adoption of Salesforce With Your AWS and Big Data